Which city is cheaper, Brussels or Istanbul?

 The summer attracts plenty of travelers to both Istanbul and Brussels.
 Many travelers come to Istanbul for the city activities and the family-friendly experiences.
 Furthermore, many visitors come to Brussels in the summer for the city activities and the family-friendly experiences.

 Istanbul is a little warmer than Brussels in the summer.
-The temperature in Istanbul is usually 24°C (74°F) in July, and Brussels stays around 18°C (65°F).
+The daily temperature in Istanbul averages around 24°C (74°F) in July, and Brussels fluctuates around 18°C (65°F).

 In Istanbul, it's very sunny this time of the year.
 Istanbul usually receives more sunshine than Brussels during summer.
 Istanbul gets 333 hours of sunny skies, while Brussels receives 186 hours of full sun in the summer.